Bahn-X/swift-composable-navigator/README.md

-# Composable Router
+# Composable Navigator

-Composable Router is a library for building deep-linkable SwiftUI applications with dependency injection, testing and ergonomics in mind.
-Composable Router lifts the burden of manually managing navigation state in each screen state off your shoulders and allows to navigate through applications along routing paths.
+Composable Navigator is a library for building deep-linkable SwiftUI applications with dependency injection, testing and ergonomics in mind.
+Composable Navigator lifts the burden of manually managing navigation state in each screen state off your shoulders and allows to navigate through applications along routing paths.

-## What is the Composable Router?
+## What is the Composable Navigator?

-This library mainly revolves around three main concepts: routing paths, screens, and routers.
+This library mainly revolves around three main concepts: routing paths, screens, and navigators.

 * **Routing Path**
 A routing path is a path that describes the order of visible screens in the  application.
 It is a first-class representation of the <url-path> defined in [RFC1738](https://tools.ietf.org/html/rfc1738#section-3.1).
 A routing path consists of screens.